|

-five years mountain biking in the Lakes has grown in popularity.
-Keswick,
+Mountain biking in the Lakes has grown in popularity.
+Keswick, Windermere

 The 19km (11.8 miles) route near Keswick, is owned by the Forestry Commission